 Avoid unknown brands (and there are many) – just because they’re expensive, does not necessarily mean they’re good.

-Tip: For internal flooring or high traffic timber (i.e. kitchen cupboards), Woodoc has a fantastic ‘external’ water-based sealer, Woodoc Water Borne Sealer Flooring.
+Tip: For internal flooring or high traffic timber (i.e. kitchen cupboards), Woodoc has a fantastic water-based sealer, Woodoc Water Borne Sealer Flooring.
 It leaves a clear finish (no yellowing) and is exceptionally hard wearing.

 Also, the higher the shine, the easier to see marks.
 Satin finish is a good middle ground.

 External timber is always advised to be sealed.
-However, if you have a good quality hard wood (for example teak decks), oiling can also extend life span and saves having to re-sand old sealer every few years.
+However, if you have a good quality hard wood (for example teak), oiling can also extend life span while saving yearly resanding and sealing (it simply penetrates).
 If left untreated, all external timber will grey very quickly, but sometimes this look can be fitting for contemporary architecture, as long as the wood is high quality.

 Raw plaster, walls and tiles

 - If you want to preserve a Rhinolight or Cretestone wall, get a good sealer to prevent future stains and dust.
 Again, if you don’t want the shade to change too much, avoid oil-based sealers.